nestorrente/erdiagram/docs/Database_model.md

 User *<->* Role
 ```

-The relationship above will be modelled by creating the `UserRole` table.
+The relationship above will be modeled by creating the `UserRole` table.
 If we want to customize this name, we can define a
 name for the relationship in this way:

 ```erdiagram